 Definition 1

-GHG Reporting means reporting the following metrics [monthly/ quarterly/ annually] in a written report [prepared/ validated by an independent expert] [and published in the Company’s financial disclosures/ annual report/ submitted to the Lender/ Licensor/ Competent Authority].
+GHG Reporting means reporting all the following metrics [monthly OR quarterly OR annually] in a written report [prepared OR validated by an independent expert] [and published in the Company’s financial disclosures OR annual report OR submitted to the Lender OR Licensor OR Competent Authority].
 The metrics are:

-(a) the Company and its Affiliates’ Scope 1, 2 and 3 Emissions calculated in accordance with [The Greenhouse Gas Protocol – A Corporate Accounting and Reporting Standard/ the Global Reporting Initiative (GRI) Standards (305)];
+(a) the Company and its Affiliates’ Scope 1, 2 and 3 Emissions calculated in accordance with [the GHG Protocol OR The Greenhouse Gas Protocol – A Corporate Accounting and Reporting Standard OR the Global Reporting Initiative (GRI) Standards (305)];

-(b) the global warming potential values of the Company and its Affiliates’ Scope 1, 2 and 3 Emissions measured in tonnes of Carbon Dioxide Equivalent and calculated in accordance with [the IPCC Sixth Assessment Report Global Warming Potential Values];
+(b) the Company and its Affiliates’ Scope 1, 2 and 3 Emissions measured in tonnes of Carbon Dioxide Equivalent and calculated in accordance with [the IPCC Sixth Assessment Report Global Warming Potential Values OR insert latest IPCC assessment report];

 (c) a comparison of the Company and its Affiliates’ current emissions data against the Base Year;

-(d) an intensity metric expressing the Company and its Affiliates’ total Scope 1, 2 and 3 Emissions per [employee/ product sold/ sales revenue] will be calculated in accordance with [The Greenhouse Gas Protocol Scope 3 Guidance Appendix C];
+(d) an intensity metric expressing the Company and its Affiliates’ total Scope 1, 2 and 3 Emissions per [employee OR product sold OR sales revenue] will be calculated in accordance with [The GHG Protocol Technical Guidance for Calculating Scope 3 Emissions OR insert name of latest relevant technical guidance];

-(e) a description of any energy efficiency measures implemented during the period; and
+(e) a description of any energy-efficiency and emissions-abatement measures implemented during the period; and

 (f) a description of the methodologies used to calculate the metrics set out above.